buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 - **Ability Score**: Charisma
 - **Traits**: Kind, Brave, Stubborn, Suspicious, Altruistic, Curious, Extroverted
 - **Manifestation**: the Devotee is wrapped in a golden brocade cloak
-- **Sum of Traits in common at 2 points** points: The touch of your sword is life.
+- **Sum of Traits in common at 2 points**: The touch of your sword is life.
 A creature touched with your weapon recovers 3d6 Hit Points.
 Once per day.
 Cost 2 Actions.
 - **Sum of Traits in common at 7 points**: Your Will is stronger than metal.
 You gain a +2 to Will Saving Throws
 - **Sum of Traits in common at 11 points**: You can cast the spell Cone of Cold, 40 damage from Electricity.
 DC 25 to halve.
 Once per day.
 Cost 2 Actions.
 - **Sum of Traits in common at 15 points**: You sacrifice your life to bring back to life a creature dead for no more than 1 week.
 Once.
 Cost 3 Actions.